-All of the exterior materials and colors employed in the future construction of buildings and improvements for shall be of a consistent color and material palette or integral color split face block . or 1.
-The primary building finish material shall be stucco.
+All of the exterior materials and colors employed in the future construction of buildings and improvements for shall be of a consistent color and material palette.

+- 1. The primary building finish material shall be stucco.
 Manufactured stone and brick veneer shall be used as an accent feature and be a consistent color style and typical throughout Heritage Marketplace.
-The stone veneer shall not comprise more than 20% of the exterior construction.

-- 2. Materials prohibited as the main architectural feature include the following: - exposed, untreated precision block or wood walls - highly reflective surfaces - chain link fence or barbed wire - metal paneling or siding, except accents for trim and minor elements are allowed
+The stone veneer shall not comprise more than 20% of the exterior construction. - 2.
+Materials prohibited as the main architectural feature include the following: - exposed, untreated precision block or wood walls - highly reflective surfaces - chain link fence or barbed wire - metal paneling or siding, except accents for trim and minor elements are allowed